MobCat/MobCats_Tiny_Tinfoil_Server/README.md

 Installing games over direct USB works but only for windows and not for all switch files as far as I know.<br>
 Installing games from USB C OTG is ok but you first have to copy the file to a USB drive then install off the drive.<br>
 Using a public server like HBG is fine however, very slow and you are beholden to their rules and what they host.<br>
-So setting up your own local LAN tinfoil server is not as fast as installing from USB or SD card however it's way faster then a public server and you can host whatever you want, whenever you want, from whatever computer you want providing it can host a websight.
+So setting up your own local LAN tinfoil server is not as fast as installing from USB or SD card however it's way faster then a public server and you can host whatever you want, whenever you want, from whatever computer you want providing it can host a basic HTML website.
 So any computer including a raspberry pi if you have a big enough SD card to hold your games but I would still recommend a computer connected to ethernet for your server but if you only have a pi on WiFi then sure why not I guess.<br>
 I'm not saying this method of installing switch games is the best, just it works best for me.<br>

 ## What is Tinfoil